We are often in the habit of writing chemical reactions with a single arrow, like this:

 Solution: Although these are gases, we can use the volume to calculate concentrations just as though it were an aqueous solution.

-The firs thing to do is to write out an equilibrium constant expression:
+The first thing to do is to write out an equilibrium constant expression (make sure you have a balanced reaction, too, of course):

 Now we calculate the concentrations.
 The H2 concentration is: